anvithks/hugo-embed-pdf-shortcode/README.md

 # Usage

-In your Hugo website place the following shortcode :
+In your Hugo website place the following shortcode in any of the markdown pages.
 ```
 {{< embed-pdf url="./path/to/pdf/file/example.pdf" >}}
 ```

 ### Parameters
 - **url (required)** : The relative location of the file.